silvaDominic/Project-Primero/README.md

 to be the framework of a more comprehensive arena brawler I'd like to make down the road

 Mechanically, this game will be very similar to Super Smash Brothers.
-The design of the game will be inspired by RPS however.
+Some mechanics and the character design of the game will be inspired by RPS however.